Lesley Sharp: Filmography

-Film

 Theatre

 In October 2005, Sharp starred in her first theatre role for a decade in the play The God of Hell at the Donmar Warehouse, London.

 In 2008, she played the lead character in the play Harper Regan at Royal National Theatre.

 In 2014, she played the character Helen in the play A Taste of Honey at Royal National Theatre.